AmyMilne/residual-disease-spatial-patterns/ABC-model/ReadME.txt

     locationsCancer.csv
     valuesProliferationSignal.csv

-Download the following folders and specify the destination folder in the code.
+Download the following folders into the HAL-master folder.
+Specify the destination folder in the code.

     growthABC
     decayABC